+Internet Safety Education points

-Internet Safety 0 or 9 points
+0 or 9

-Points for implementation of an Internet safety program are determined and assigned by Division staff at the time of the Grants staff review.
+Points for implementation of an Internet Safety Education program are determined and assigned by Division staff at the time of the Grants staff review.
 These points cannot be changed by panel members.

 Either 0 or 9 points will be awarded to each applicant.
 All of the criteria must be met in order to receive the 9 additional points.
 These points can only be awarded to public libraries.